-Perhaps the most famous post game interview in Blue Jays history.
+He gave the most famous post-game interview in Blue Jays’ history.

 Molina was your basic good glove/bad bat type catcher.

 He played 15 seasons in the majors, playing for five different teams.
-Two of the seasons, 2010 and 2011 were with the Jays.
-He played 112 games with the Jays, hitting .263/.323/.396 with 9 home runs, which isn’t bad at all.
+Two of the seasons, 2010 and 2011, were with the Jays.
+He played 112 games with the Jays, hitting .263/.323/.396 with 9 home runs, which isn’t bad.
 He hit better with the Jays than any other team, a 94 OPS+, when his career number was 64.
 Maybe it was Cito’s coaching.

-Career he hit .233/.282/.327 with 39 home runs in 947 games.
-He played for the Cubs, Angels, Yankees, Jays and Rays.
+Career, he hit .233/.282/.327 with 39 home runs in 947 games.
+He played for the Cubs, Angels, Yankees, Jays, and Rays.
 It was his glove that kept him in the game all those years.
-He threw out 37% of basestealers and his pitchers talked highly of him.
-And his brothers Yadier and Bengie also caught in the majors.
+He threw out 37% of base stealers, and his pitchers talked highly of him.
+And his brothers Yadier and Bengie were also caught in the majors.
 Bengie (who I think lost out when handing out names) was a Jay for a moment too.

 Nelson was a Blue Jay from 1987 until halfway through the 1990 season.

-in his rookie season he played 37 games for us, hitting .241/.310/.342 and somehow he earned Rookie of the Years votes.
-Well, Rookie of the Year vote, he got one vote.
+He played 37 games for us in his rookie season, hitting .241/.310/.342, and somehow, he earned Rookie of the Year votes.
+Well, Rookie of the Year vote, he got one.
 He must have saved some Writer’s cat from a tree or something.

 He was pretty much replacement level for his career.
-Fairly average defensively and, well, some less than average with the bat.
-But he played 823 games, so he had something that mangers wanted.
+He was average defensively and somewhat less than average with the bat.
+But he played 823 games, so he had something that managers wanted.

-We had a stretch of week hitting second basemen there for a while.
-Garth Iorg, Manny Lee, Nelson, makes you understand why we traded for Roberto Alomar.
+We had a stretch of weak-hitting second basemen there for a while: Garth Iorg, Manny Lee, and Nelson, which makes you understand why we traded for Roberto Alomar.